bitrig/bitrig/distrib/amd64/common/install.md

 	cp /usr/mdec/boot /mnt/boot
 	if ! /usr/mdec/installboot /mnt/boot /usr/mdec/biosboot ${1} ; then
 		echo "\nFailed to install bootblocks."
-		echo "You will not be able to boot OpenBSD from ${1}." exit
+		echo "You will not be able to boot Bitrig from ${1}." exit
 	fi
 }